Long reliever

 A secondary use of a long reliever is in the late extra innings of a tied game, once the team's other, generally more effective, relievers have already been used.
 While a long reliever is often a team's least effective pitcher, he is still often a far better choice in an extended game than resorting to one of the team's starting pitchers (which can spread chaos throughout a pitching rotation, as everyone's future schedule gets adjusted), or even worse, resorting to a position player on the mound.
 A long man generally enters the game somewhere between the 11th and 16th innings in this role, and can be expected to pitch 5 or more innings, before a team will be forced to resort to other options.

 Occasionally during the season, a team may find itself with enough rest days to allow it to use a four-man rotation rather than the now standard five.
 In these situations, a team may choose to keep their "fifth" starter on the roster in the long reliever role.
 This happens particularly in the post-season, when the fifth starter is a better pitcher than the "regular" long-reliever, allowing the team to carry either an additional short reliever, or position player, in lieu of the regular long man.

-In recent years, teams began experimenting with an opener, a relief pitcher who starts a game but only pitches for at least the first inning.
+In recent years, teams began experimenting with an opener, a relief pitcher who starts a game but pitches for at least the first inning.
 In this strategy, the opener usually pitches against the opponent's best batters at the start of a game in hopes of throwing them off guard, before giving way to a long reliever who would normally be a starter in this situation.